 - Scratch workspace

 Tools that honor the Scratch Workspace environment setting use the specified location as the default workspace for output datasets.

-In addition to the above workspaces, there is an in-memory workspace where you can write geodatabase feature classes and tables to system memory instead of disk.
-Data written to the in-memory workspace is temporary and automatically cleared when the application closes.
-Specify model output paths like in_memory\Buffer_output to use the in-memory workspace.
+In addition to the above workspaces, you can also write model outputs to memory.
+Data written to memory is temporary and automatically cleared when the application closes.

 In-line variable substitution